Staying Connected: Mobile & Internet Coverage in Iceland

 Where to buy an Iceland local SIM card: Reykjavik or Keflavik Airport?

-If you have already decided to purchase a local SIM card for your trip to Iceland, you can do so in either Keflavik Airport (KEF) or Reykjavik city.
+If you have already decided to purchase a local SIM card for your trip to Iceland, you can do so at either Keflavik Airport (KEF) or Reykjavik city.

 The easiest and most practical way is to buy an Iceland SIM card at Keflavik International Airport upon your arrival.
 At the airport, there aren’t any mobile Internet stores as such but there is a 24-hour convenience store that sells Iceland phone SIM cards for tourists.
 The store is located on the right side after you walk out of the Arrivals Hall door.
 They offer prepaid Iceland SIM cards from Vodafone, Siminn and Nova.